w3c/webidl2.js/README.md

 ### IDL Type

-This structure is used in many other places (method return types, argument types, etc.).
+This structure is used in many other places (operation return types, argument types, etc.).
 It captures a WebIDL type with a number of options.
 Types look like this and are typically attached to a field called `idlType`: